 PHY 637 Special Topics in Materials Science - Three semester hours.
-Topics will be selected in

-Three semester hours.
 Topics will be selected in accordance with the special interest of students.
 (Consent of Instructor)

 PHY 638 Imperfection in Solids - Three semester hours.
 General theory of imperfections, relation of lattice defects to the physical properties of crystals, point defects and their relation to transport properties in metallic, covalent and ionic crystals, geometric and energetic aspects of dislocation theory, relation between dislocation mechanics and mechanical properties of crystals, structure and properties of interfaces.
 (Prerequisite PHY 632)